 If the exterior siding is not properly installed, then it may lead to drafts near windows and doors, or damaged siding that goes unnoticed.
 This can significantly increase the monthly energy costs each month.

-On the other hand, new siding that is installed properly by a professional can offer energy cost benefits in many cases.
+On the other hand, getting work installed properly by a professional can result in new siding with energy cost benefits in many cases.

 Less Likely To Notice Potential Siding Concerns